-In December of 2016, President Obama signed legislation that included the Lake Tahoe Restoration Act, authorizing $415 million for restoration, research and aquatic invasive species and wildfire prevention at Lake Tahoe.
+In December of 2016, President Obama signed legislation that included the second Lake Tahoe Restoration Act, authorizing $415 million for restoration, research and aquatic invasive species and wildfire prevention at Lake Tahoe.
 With the signing, the Act re-affirmed its role as a keystone of the effort to protect and restore Lake Tahoe's clarity.
-The League strongly supported this legislation, which follows action by California and Nevada to renew their commitment to cooperation on Lake Tahoe's environmental goals, without which continued public funding may have been impossible.
+The League strongly supported this legislation, which followed action by California and Nevada to renew their commitment to cooperation on Lake Tahoe's environmental goals, without which continued public funding may have been impossible.

-Darcie Goodman Collins, PhD, the League’s executive director, has been traveling to Washington, D.C. to push Tahoe's federal delegation for Lake-friendly policies and secure funding sources.
+Darcie Goodman Collins, PhD, the League’s CEO, makes biennial trips to Washington, D.C. to push Tahoe's federal delegation for Lake-friendly policies and secure funding sources.
 The Tahoe Partnership includes the League to Save Lake Tahoe, Tahoe Regional Planning Agency and Tahoe Chamber, along with numerous others.
 The past efforts of these Tahoe champions include the passage of the 2016 Lake Tahoe Restoration Act, which was championed by Senators Dean Heller and Harry Reid of Nevada and Senators Dianne Feinstein and Barbara Boxer of California.

 Lake Tahoe's Environmental Improvement Program is one of the most ambitious restoration efforts in the nation.
 It addresses water quality, air quality, transportation, forest management, recreation and scenic beauty at Lake Tahoe by funding and implementing capital improvement projects targeting these key areas.
 While improving Lake Tahoe’s legendary clarity is a top concern, the program takes a holistic watershed-based approach to delivering a range of environmentally beneficial projects.

 Congressman Horsford announces momentum toward funding increase under LTRA